Barrett, Minnesota: Parks and recreation

 The Lakeside Pavilion is one of the few surviving lakeside facilities of its kind in Minnesota.
 The community of Barrett has worked to restore and renovate the Pavilion.
 It remains a popular place for dances and community events.
 The Pavilion available for rental May 1 through September 30.

 The Barrett Lake Resort and Campground features a sandy beach and swimming area, game fishing, cabins and campsites and a general store.

 Government

 Michelle Jenson is the current mayor.

 Education

-Barrett is part of the West Central Area School District, which also includes the communities of Elbow Lake, Hoffman, Kensington, and Wendell.
+Barrett is part of the West Central Area Schools, which also includes the communities of Elbow Lake, Hoffman, Kensington, and Wendell.
 The West Central Area secondary school (grades 5-12) is located in Barrett, while elementary facilities are located in Elbow Lake and Kensington.
 Barrett was chosen as the location for the secondary facility as it is centrally located in the school district.
 The facility opened in the fall of 1995.